 Tasmania has announced that whilst it will raise the minimum age of incarceration to 14 in 2024, it will keep the age of criminal responsibility at 10.

 There has been no formal confirmation of the plans of New South Wales, Queensland, South Australia, and Western Australia.
+Attorneys general in these states continue to consider legislative changes, with communities playing a vital role in advocating for reforms that support children and young people.

-Closing the gap on Systemic inequalities
+Closing the Gap on Systemic Inequalities

 This is a reflection of broader systemic inequalities where these groups are more likely to face poverty, lack of access to quality education, and other social determinants that increase the risk of coming into contact with the criminal justice system.

-By criminalizing these children, the system effectively punishes them for circumstances often beyond their control.
+By criminalising these children, the system effectively punishes them for circumstances often beyond their control.
 The argument here is for a justice system that is sensitive to these inequalities and seeks to provide support and intervention rather than punishment.

-Focus on Rehabilitation rather than Punishment
+Focus on Rehabilitation Rather than Punishment

 This approach not only aids the child in question but also serves the broader societal interest by reducing the likelihood of reoffending.
 It's about breaking the cycle of crime at an early stage and giving children the tools and support they need to lead productive, law-abiding lives.